Stranger Things (franchise): Podcasts

 A six-episode scripted podcast companion to the Rebel Robin novel, entitled Rebel Robin: Surviving Hawkins, was released in mid-2021.
 Maya Hawke reprises her role as Robin, Sean Maher plays her favorite teacher Mr. Hauser, and Lauren Shippen writes and directs.

 Stranger Things Store

 Starting in November 2021, Netflix has opened pop-up Stranger Things Stores, which blend both retail and immersive experiences, in several cities.
-As of January 2024, the locations in New York City, Chicago, Paris, Miami, and Dallas had closed, and locations in Las Vegas and São Paulo were open.
+As of January 2024, the locations in New York City, Chicago, Paris, Miami, Dallas, and Las Vegas had closed, with one location in São Paulo open.

 Stranger Things Experience

 From June 16 to 19, 2022, Netflix South Africa partnered with Fourways Mall to operate the Stranger Things Experience.
 The Experience previously operated at the Canal Walk Mall in Cape Town.

 Come to Fourways Mall and immerse yourself in this epic, mysterious & fantastic world!
 The terror and excitement of heroes Mike, Will, Dustin, Lucas and Eleven, as you make your way through the unbelievable, interactive moments, from the most-watched English series to hit screens in May!